 Dr. Henry ‘Harry’ Ardagh Kingsmill was born in London, Ontario on the 2nd of July, 1867, the day after Canada’s Confederation.
 He was the 4th of 6 children born to Thomas Frazer Kingsmill and the former Anne Ardagh.
-His siblings included; Mary, Annie, Alice, Thomas and Arthur.
+His siblings were; Mary, Annie, Alice, Thomas and Arthur.
 His father, Thomas was a dry goods merchant on Dundas Street in London.
+As a youth, Dr. Kingsmill worked in the family’s mercantile business.

 Dr. Kingsmill attended the University of Western Ontario in London graduating M.D. in 1895.
 He furthered his medical studies in England, before setting up his practice in London.
 He is known to have tended to patients in the Highgate area.